Dimercaprol

-Dimercaprol, also called British anti-Lewisite (BAL), is a medication used to treat acute poisoning by arsenic, mercury, gold, and lead.
+Dimercaprol, also called British anti-Lewisite (BAL), is a medication chelator used to treat acute poisoning by arsenic, mercury, gold, and lead.
 It may also be used for antimony, thallium, or bismuth poisoning, although the evidence for those uses is not very strong.
 It is given by injection into a muscle.

 Common side effects include high blood pressure, pain at the site of the injection, vomiting, and fever.
 It is not recommended for people with peanut allergies as it is typically formulated as a suspension in peanut oil.
 It is unclear if use in pregnancy is safe for the baby.
 Dimercaprol is a chelator and works by binding with heavy metals.
 It has a very pungent odor.

 Dimercaprol was first made during World War II.
 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Dimercaprol has long been the mainstay of chelation therapy for lead or arsenic poisoning, and it is an essential drug.
 It is also used as an antidote to the organometallic chemical weapon Lewisite.
 Nonetheless, because it can have serious adverse effects, researchers have also pursued development of less toxic analogues, such as succimer.

 Wilson's disease is a genetic disorder in which copper builds up inside the liver and other tissues.
 Dimercaprol is a copper chelating agent that has been approved by the FDA to treat Wilson's disease.

 Dimercaprol also shows effectiveness against snakebite by chelating the zinc ions needed for the activity of snake venom metalloproteinases in vitro.